hivemq/hivemq-mqtt-client/docs/user_guide.md

 ### Gradle

-Simply add `compile 'com.hivemq:hivemq-mqtt-client:1.0.0'` to your dependencies, and you're good to go.
+Simply add `compile 'com.hivemq:hivemq-mqtt-client:{{ site.version }}'` to your dependencies, and you're good to go.

 If you want to use the nightly snapshot, then include this repository: